FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 peer --version
 ```

-These flags describe more information about the peer.
+These flags provide more information about a peer.
 Notice that a command option is not necessary when a flag is used.

 #### Flag details